-Naturally, there are other steps between or added in some situations, but this is generally a disambiguation of what the routine of a marketer looks like when “optimizing” an app store listing.
+Naturally, there are other steps between or added in some situations, but this is generally a disambiguation of what the routine of an ASO marketer looks like when “optimizing” an app store listing.

 Thanks for reading!
 Please feel free to contact me at firstname.lastname@example.org if you have follow-up questions, or comment below.